 However, two notable exceptions to that rule make surveillance much more possible for employers in certain circumstances.
 The business purpose exception to the ECPA requires that companies have and demonstrate a legitimate business interest in recording employees email, text, or online chat communications.

 The consent exception to the ECPA, meanwhile, requires that employers notify their employees about any electronic surveillance they might conduct at work.
 Workers must be duly notified before any monitoring takes place, and they must agree to that potential monitoring in writing as well.

 Lastly, the National Labor Relations Act protects employee privacy in union participation and membership.
 Employers aren’t legally permitted to discipline employees from attempting to form or participating in a union or engaging in collective bargaining.
 They also aren’t allowed to interfere in or monitor any union activities.

 If you have any questions about your employer’s approach to surveillance and employee monitoring, you should ask your supervisor or HR department.
+Your company should follow a set of corporate best practices to establish trust and build relationships.
 You can also check your state’s local labor laws to learn more about what is and isn’t allowed in terms of workplace surveillance.